andyatkinson/andyatkinson.github.io/_posts/2025-05-17-postgres-short-alphanumeric-public-id.md

 ## Table Design
 Let's create a sample `transactions` table with an `integer` primary key with a generated identity column.

-Besides the use in the identity column, we'll again use the `GENERATED` keyword again to create a `STORED` column for the `public_id`.
+Besides the use in the identity column, we'll again use the `GENERATED` keyword to create a `STORED` column for the `public_id`.

 The `public_id` column uses the `id` column as input, obfuscates it, encodes it to base 62, producing a 5 character value.
 ```sql